masonbuller/CustomerForm/README.md

 # <h1>Customer Form with JavaScript and jQuery</h1>

 <h2>Description</h2>
-Project consists of a jQuery script that creates and stores a customer object using JSON so users can register and update the list displayed.
+Project consists of a JavaScript that creates and stores a customer object using JSON so users can register and update the list displayed.
 <br />
 <br />